Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Introduction

 This paper introduces a novel approach that extends beyond the current state-of-the-art by integrating the network mean speed with the spatial configuration of the urban road network to estimate the speed of individual links.
-The proposed methodology, which is the Local Correction Factor (LCF), bridges the gap in accurately representing urban traffic speed heterogeneity at a granular level, maintaining the computational efficiency of aggregated traffic models.
-Our methodology leverages Graph Attention Networks (GATs) to dissect the configuration of the urban network and Gated Recurrent Units (GRUs) to capture the traffic flow dynamics, thereby refining the link-specific speed estimation.
-Additionally, we introduce a network partitioning technique, enhancing model performance by segmenting the urban network into more homogeneous regions.
+The proposed methodology, which we name LCF, bridges the gap in accurately representing urban traffic speed heterogeneity at a granular level, maintaining the computational efficiency of aggregated traffic models.
+Our methodology leverages GATs to effectively capture the complex spatial dependencies within the urban network.
+GATs are selected for their ability to adaptively assign weights to neighboring nodes through attention mechanisms, enabling the model to focus on the most relevant spatial relationships.
+In the model, the attention mechanism calculates a score for each neighbor based on its feature similarity to the target node.
+These scores serve as weights, with more similar neighbors receiving higher values and exerting a greater influence on the target node's update.
+This capability is essential in urban road networks, where the significance of connections between nodes can vary substantially.
+Additionally, we employ GRUs to capture temporal correlations associated with congestion dynamics.GRUs are a streamlined variant of RNNs that employ two gating mechanisms—an update gate to regulate how much past information to retain, and a reset gate to control the incorporation of new inputs into the stored state.
+This architecture captures temporal dependencies with significantly fewer parameters than LSTM networks, yielding comparable predictive performance while reducing training time.

+By integrating GATs and GRUs, our model effectively captures both the spatial and temporal features of traffic data, thereby enhancing link-specific speed estimations.
+Furthermore, we resort to network partitioning to enhance model performance.

 Our contributions are summarized as follows: